French Furnished Lettings

 Itemised Regime – “Régime Réel Simplifié” (“RRS”)

-Activities with a turnover above the set Micro-BIC thresholds will automatically fall under the régime réel - itemised regime (“RRS”) with no option for the Micro BIC.
+Activities with a turnover above the set Micro-BIC thresholds automatically fall under the régime réel - itemised regime (“RRS”).

 Furnished lettings carried out by two or more co-owners are treated as a société de fait and assessed under the RRS regardless of turnover levels.

-The itemised regime is usually more favourable for taxpayers who do not often use their property, maximise the rental periods, have a mortgage, wish to record pre-trading losses, have high rental expenditures and wish to deduct property depreciation.
+The itemised regime is usually better for taxpayers who maximise rental periods, have a mortgage, wish to record pre-trading losses, have high rental expenditures and wish to deduct property depreciation.
 Losses may be carried forward against future profits, for up to ten years.
 Note that deducted depreciation is reintegrated when computing property gain upon disposal.
+This also applies to professional landlords taxed under the Micro-BIC regime as the set deductions are deemed to include depreciation.

-Expenses & depreciation are prorated to the letting periods if the property is also used privately, otherwise landlords must report the “forfeited” market rent for their own occupation.
+Expenses and depreciation are prorated to the letting periods if the property is also used privately, otherwise landlords must report the “forfeited” market rent for their own occupation.

 French residents

-The net taxable profit determined as per either of the above methods is added to the French resident taxpayers’ worldwide income and subject to income tax scale rates (“barème”) and to the 17.2% social surcharges (CSG, CRDS & PS).
+The net taxable profit determined as per either of the above methods is added to the French resident taxpayers’ worldwide income and subject to income tax scale rates (“barème”) and to the 18.6% social surcharges (CSG, CRDS and PS).

 Non residents